I am Senior Lecturer in Media and Communication and Programme Leader for Film and Visual Culture at Liverpool Hope University.

 Brown, Noel (ed.).
 The Oxford Handbook of Children's Film (Oxford: Oxford University Press, under contract).

 Brown, Noel.
-Contemporary Hollywood Animation (Edinburgh: Edinburgh University Press, forthcoming 2020).
+Contemporary Hollywood Animation: Style, Storytelling, Culture and Ideology Since the 1990s (Edinburgh: Edinburgh University Press, forthcoming 2021).

 Brown, Noel, Susan Smith and Sam Summers (eds).
 Toy Story: How Pixar Reinvented the Animated Feature (New York: Bloomsbury, 2018).